Wint-Thandar/wint-thandar.github.io/_posts/2023-09-02-customer-segmentation.md

 The purpose of this project is to segment up the customer base in order to increase business understanding, and to enhance the relevancy of targeted messaging & customer communications, using k-means clustering.<br><br>

 ### GitHub Repository Link
-The source code and documentations for this project can be found at my [GitHub repository](https://github.com/Wint-Thandar/python-projects/tree/main/unsupervised_kmeans_clustering).<br><br>
+The source code and datasets for this project can be found at my [GitHub repository](https://github.com/Wint-Thandar/python-projects/tree/main/unsupervised_kmeans_clustering).<br><br>

 ### Context
 The Senior Management team from a supermarket chain client were disagreeing about how customers shopped and how lifestyle choices affected which food areas customers purchased from, or notably, did not purchase from.